HDoujinDownloader/HDoujinDownloader/README.md

 # HDoujin Downloader

-This is the official git repository for the doujinshi and manga download manager [HDoujin Downloader](https://doujindownloader.com/).
+This is the official git repository for [HDoujin Downloader](https://doujindownloader.com/), a manga and dōjinshi download manager supporting a wide range of websites.
+HDoujin Downloader's modules are automatically synced from this repository on each restart.

+Contributions are welcome!

+## Getting started

-Check out [Releases](https://github.com/HDoujinDownloader/HDoujin-Downloader/releases) to download the latest version and get started.
+You can head to the [Releases](https://github.com/HDoujinDownloader/HDoujin-Downloader/releases) page to download the latest build, or get it from the [official website](https://doujindownloader.com/).